 CSC Master scholarships for Chinese citizens

-The China Scholarship Council (CSC) provides full scholarships for Chinese applicants holding a Bachelor's degree and working at Chinese civil service, non-profit organization or higher vocational school for 12-24 months.
-These scholarship are fully compatible with a study of Photonics at ASP in Germany.
+The China Scholarship Council (CSC) provides full scholarships for Chinese applicants holding a Bachelor's degree and working for the Chinese civil service, non-profit organizations or higher vocational schools for 12-24 months.
+These scholarships are fully compatible with studies in Photonics at the ASP in Germany.
 Applicants should be nominated by their Chinese employer.
-Fresh graduates from Chinese universities may also apply for the CSC scholarship for Master's study which is available for selected areas.
-Nomination by the home university is also required in this case.
-There are constantly deadlines all over the academic year to apply for CSC stipends online.
+Graduates of Chinese universities may also apply for the CSC scholarship for a Master's degree, which is available for selected areas of study.
+A recommendation by your home university is also required in this case.
+Deadlines for applications for CSC stipends are set throughout the academic year.

 Databases with further scholarship programs